littleyu192/MLFF_torch/README.md

 >
 >  More specifically, Type1: 2B features(use piecewise cosine basis functions); Type2: 3B features(three sub-types, just like in 2b); Type3: 2B Gaussian (use Gaussian function multiplying a mask function to make it smooth); Type4: 3Bcos(based on the idea of bond angles); Type5: Multiple Tensor Potential(uses the amplitude of charge, dipole, quadrapole, etc); Type6: SNAP (spectral neighbor analysis potential); Type7: deepMD1; Type8: deepMD2.

+## New updating
+- in cu_parameters_dpkf_template.py: add Rc=6.0, Rm=5.8, and can be assigned if Rc-Rm is too small
+- test1.py can be used when use the full testing set(change default test_ratio=0.2 to 1 in parameters.py)
+- support larger minibatch in NN,NNKF,DP,DPKF training.(change default batch_size=1 to 4(or larger) in parameters.py)

 ## Getting Started

 ### Prerequisites  and  Installation